Arudjreis/awesome-security-GRC/README.md

 #### NIST 800-39

+### Risk Management Tools & Packages

+#### Netflix's riskquant

+[riskquant](https://github.com/Netflix-Skunkworks/riskquant) is a python library used for risk quantification.
+It can be used to do cool things like calculate annualized loss and generate loss exceedence curve charts.

+You can use it to assess individual risks or even build automation to run calculations and build charts for all risks where data are available.
+For example, you can set up a GitHub Action to pull risks from your GRC tool, get the data to run the calculations, and put the results back into your GRC tool.

 ## :gun: Audit & Compliance

 Once you know what your direction is and you know what to focus on, how do you know you're on track?
 There's two ways: